-Figure 5-4 summarizes the 4-yr average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days.
-The Landfill and Community monitors are represented on the bar graphs; the error bars represent the standard error of the 4-year mean for each category.
+Figure 5-4 summarizes the five-year hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.

-The following general conclusions are based on the average values presented in Figure 5-4.
-These conclusions are similar to those reached in last year's Third Annual Report, as are the number statistics in the graphs, and the proportions cited in the following bullets:
+The following general conclusions are based on the median values presented in Figure 5-4.
+These conclusions are similar to those reached in the Fourth Annual Report, as are the proportions cited in the following bullets:

-- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same average BC concentrations. - When the wind is from the SoCAB, the Community monitor measures roughly three times the average concentration of BC as when the wind is from the landfill. - When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself. - During the lowest activity levels (non-working days, lower panel): - Ambient concentrations of BC are lower on non-working days in all categories, but the extent of the decrease is influenced by wind direction.
+- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure similar median BC concentrations. - When the wind is from the SoCAB, the Community monitor measures roughly four times the median concentration of BC as when the wind is from the landfill. - When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself. - During the lowest activity levels (non-working days, lower panel): - Median ambient concentrations of BC are lower on non-working days in all categories, but the extent of the decrease is influenced by wind direction.
 The proportional decrease in BC concentrations on non-working days was larger than the decrease observed for PM10.
-Compared to working days, BC concentrations on non-working days decreased by a factor of 2 (Community site) or 3 (Landfill site) when winds were from the landfill, and by a factor of 2 when winds were from the SoCAB.
+Compared to working days, BC concentrations on nonworking days decreased by a factor of 2 (Community site) or 3 (Landfill site) when winds were from the landfill, and by a factor of 1 when winds were from the SoCAB.

 Figure 5-4.
-4-yr average BC concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days.
+Notch box plot of five-year hourly average BC concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for Landfill monitor site (SBS, red box) and Community monitor site (VGS, blue box).
+Outliers over $5 \ \mu g/m^3$ are not displayed in the box plot.